Revelstoke Grizzlies

 The Revelstoke Grizzlies are a Junior ice hockey team based in Revelstoke, British Columbia, Canada.
-They are members of the Bill Ohlhausen Division of the Okanagan/Shuswap Conference of the Kootenay International Junior Hockey League (KIJHL).
+They are set to compete in the Interior Division in the British Columbia Hockey Conference (BCHC) beginning in the 2026–27 season after playing in the Kootenay International Junior Hockey League (KIJHL).
 They play their home games at Revelstoke Forum.

 History

 The Grizzlies were founded in 1993.
 They have won the KIJHL championship 5 times: in 1998, 2010, 2019, 2022, and 2024.
 The Grizzlies went on to win provincial championships in 2010, 2019, 2023 and 2024, and the Western Canada regional championship Keystone Cup in 2010.